 Say that you have your LLC created and your side project is actually ready for live testing, perhaps real customers, then you may consider filing a “Doing Business As” (DBA) also known as a “Fictitious Business Name” instead of spinning out the idea into a new company (see below).
 Using this method, you can still be “Bold Enterprises, LLC” but you can file a DBA (or many DBA’s) to be “doing business as” Simple Software or Mike’s T-Shirt Paradise or whatever name you’d like.
 This allows you to use a real business name but still keep all of your accounts and, more importantly, your accounting, in one simple business entity (rather than having to keep separate bookkeeping for each side project).

 Hopefully, your side business will become successful and you might need to setup a new company for various reasons.
 For example, if you want to get investors or venture capital, they will almost certainly require that you have a Delaware C-Corporation (Facebook famously started out as a Florida LLC).
 Or perhaps you have other business ideas and projects but you want to separate out the liability from each, you can simply spin them out into other companies.
 So what you’ll do when you reach this point is create a new company and transfer the assets related to that project into the new company.
 Typically this is done by listing the assets that are being transferred (computer code, intellectual property, physical items, etc.), assigning value to those assets and making them part of the consideration when starting the new company (e.g. exchanging these assets for ownership or stock in a new company).

 This entry was posted on Thursday, February 8th, 2018 at 7:02 pm and is filed under Limited Liability Company, New Business Ideas, Starting A Business.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.